Group Project - Final Version & Video Presentation

 Your application must remain available throughout the marking period, which is 2 weeks after the final version deadline.

-As mentioned in “Required Elements”, if the application is not deployed or not accessible, you will not receive credit for the final version.
+As mentioned in “Required Elements”, if the application is not deployed or not accessible, you will not receive any credit for the final version.

 Video Demo (5%) - Github and Gradescope